slaufer/chatgpt-cli/README.md

   -s, --system <message>       Add a system prompt message.
 If not specified, a default system prompt is used.
   -a, --assistant <message>    Add an assistant response message.
   -u, --user <message>         Add a user prompt message.
-  -f, --file <filename>        Add a user prompt message from a file.
+  -f, --file <path>            Add a user prompt message containing a file.
-  -i, --image <filename>       Add a user prompt message from an image.
-If --max-tokens is not specified, a default value may be applied.
+  -i, --image <path>           Add a user prompt message containing an image.
-  -c, --conversation <file>    Load a previous conversation from a file. (see -j / --log-file-json) -d, --no-system-prompt       Don't add a default system prompt if none is present.
+  -c, --conversation <json>    Load a previous conversation from a JSON blob.
+TIP: use '@/path/to/yourlog.json' (see --log-file-json)
+  -d, --no-system-prompt       Don't add a default system prompt if none is present.

   Message arguments are added to the conversation in the order in which they are specified on the command line.
+Use '@<path>' to load argument content from a file, '@-' for stdin.

   API ARGUMENTS:
-  -p, --api <identifier>       Identifier of the API adapter to use. (default: openai) -o, --api-options <options>  API option, in the format key=value.
+  -p, --api <identifier>       Identifier of the API adapter to use.
+(See ADAPTERS below.) (default: openai) -o, --api-options <options>  API option, in the format key=value.
 May be used multiple times.
+(See ADAPTERS below.)

   See ADAPTERS below for a list of API identifiers.